usds/discovery-sprint-guide/_pages/delivering.md

 Recommendations do not need to be technology fixes.
 Discovery efforts frequently uncover opportunities to move or empower existing staff, or additionally hire missing roles or expertise (either directly or via vendor contracts).
 Organizational changes could be just as useful as building or buying more software or hardware.
 That said, government systems advance by the decade, so it is also possible that something that was an expensive custom-built solution that hasn’t aged well, may now be replaceable with off the shelf solutions.
 The other type of recommendation we may make are policy changes.
 This can happen for two reasons: one, available technology may have advanced beyond the limits of the current federal policy and two, over time an organization may be constrained by their interpretation of an existing policy and a fresh review may reveal new potential approaches.

-See the Writing Guide for in depth details on creating a discovery sprint report
+See the <a href="/writing/">writing guide</a> for in-depth details on writing the discovery sprint report.

-### Final Review: (PR, Policy, Legal, plain language, or other internal stakeholders)
+### Final stakeholder review

 At USDS we have occasionally run into situations where a sprint report document can have unintended audiences or consequences.
 We now make it a best practice to have a bureaucracy hacker and members of our leadership team review final drafts of deliverables before they are considered “done” or ready to deliver.
+This can also a review from folks in your organization in public relations, policy, or legal.
+You should also have a plain language expert review your report to ensure it's easy to read and understand.
 A fresh pair of eyes for a final edit is always recommended.

-### Readout and Presentation to Stakeholders
+### Readout and presentation to stakeholders
 Ideally the sprint lead was able to pre-schedule the executive stakeholders for a readout meeting date as close to 3 or 4 weeks out from the kick-off date as possible.
 This will ensure that momentum stays high during the sprint, and that the sprint team is able to deliver their findings while everything is top of mind.

 During the sprint readout, walk through the team’s findings, answer any questions the organization might have, and discuss next steps.
 The team should print out a few paper copies to bring to the meeting.
 At the onset, make acknowledgements - thank leadership and the staff you worked with for their time and efforts.